 Ironically, considering I have now converted to Islam (and am now called Yusuf Islam), my upbringing was very anti-Muslim.
 Essentially, the Greeks and Turks were enemies, so I adopted the stance of my Greek Cypriot father and hated everything about the Turks, including their religion: ‘Islam’, whatever that meant.

-Being a mixed-race child wasn’t difficult.
-The part of London I grew up in was so cosmopolitan that I didn’t stand out at all.
-But it was an interesting situation at home.
 The hot and cold of my parents’ different personalities meant I learned to maintain a kind of balance throughout my life.
 I loved the emotions of my father and the fact that he was so very strong-willed, active and smart.
 But his temper was sometimes a bit much for some of us.
 Our mother, on the other hand, was very cool and collected, and always found time to listen.

 When we returned to my father in London, I found myself always trying to patch up things between my parents.
 I felt I had to be a bridge between them.